ManuelBehrendt/Mera.jl/docs/src/02_hydro_Load_Selections.md

-### Ranges relative to a given center e.g. in units "kpc":
+### Ranges relative to a given center e.g. in unit "kpc":

 ```julia